kimwalisch/PixSpx/README.md

  I tested them  on a PC using linux Ubuntu and on a mac-book pro 64 bits.

-Once we have got the sources ant put them in a directory, you open a command window in this this directory and execute
+Once we have got the sources ant put them in a directory, open a command window in this this directory and execute

 > make